Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Introduction

 Secondly, to ensure a fair comparison and establish the validity of the trained models, we have implemented a robust validation strategy.
 Our strategy involves nested subject-dependent repeated cross-validation, utilizing a dataset comprising 81 subjects (39 with ASD and 42 typically developing).
 Our objective with this strategy is to ensure consistent and dependable performance that effectively generalizes to real-world, unseen data.

-In summary, the main contributions of the work are (1) introducing a newly trained 3DCNN ResNet tailored for end-to-end kinematic ASD classification, using an existing deep learning architecture for action recognition; (2) demonstrating superior performance of both individual machine learning models and the end-to-end model compared to the State of the Art; (3) emphasizing model reliability through a dedicated focus on repeated cross-validation techniques, ensuring a reliable and accurate performance estimation; and (4) showcasing the end-to-end model's capacity for enhanced generalization across various specific domain datasets.
+In summary, the main contributions of the work are (1) introducing a newly trained 3DCNN ResNet tailored for end-to-end kinematic ASD classification, using an existing deep learning architecture from action recognition; (2) demonstrating superior performance in ASD assessment compared to previous State of the Art end-to-end models; (3) emphasizing model reliability through a dedicated focus on repeated cross-validation techniques, ensuring a reliable and accurate performance estimation; and (4) showcasing the end-to-end model's capacity for enhanced generalization across various specific motor domain datasets compared to feature-engineered models.